graphql-extended/gqlx-cli/README.md

 ```

 will give you a GraphQL server sitting at port 8080.
 You can access the interactive GraphQL explorer via [http://localhost:8080/graphiql](http://localhost:8080/graphiql).
 Note, since we supplied the `--watch` flag we can just edit the gqlx file (e.g., to add a new resource) making it possible to access the updated resource definitions without needing to restart the server.

+Furthermore, you can just add the `--debug` flag to enable writing `debugger;` statements in your gqlx files.
+This option lets you use the browser (e.g., Chrome Inspector reachable via [about://inspect](about://inspect)) to connect and debug your compiled gqlx resolvers.

 ## Contributing